-Anti-social behaviour cannot be easily classified and no two offenders will have similar needs.
-The root cause has been a reactive policy of enforcement and eviction, which has displaced most offending families to other areas where the problems continue.
 The offender is non-specific, and often they are those that are seen as being on the margins of society and socially excluded by their peers.
 They are usually from poor economic and social backgrounds.
 They tend to be the hard to reach people who have many complex issues.
-Consequently the problems faced by the families have spiralled to such an extent that they feel they are beyond help.
-They often blame their problems on the establishment.
-This can push them further from the support that they actually need which results in their problems being left untackled and thus increasing over time.
+Anti social behaviour cannot be easily classified and no two offenders will have similar needs.
+The previous working practice of enforcement and eviction, has led to the escalation of problems faced by the families to the point where they feel they are beyond help.
+They often blame their problems on establishment agencies.
+This can push them further from the support that they actually need, which results in their problems being left untackled and thus increasing over time.
+The intervention will have to be flexible to the needs of the families.